-Rome is one of the most fascinating cities in Italy and in Europe, not least because of its long history and rich past.
+Rome is one of the most fascinating cities in Italy and it will surely to be a part of any Italian itinerary, not least because of its long history and rich past.
 In this article, we will help you learn more about it with some of the best facts about Rome.

 - Rome’s founders were cared for by a wolf